Email FacebookTwitterMenu burgerClose thin

 In this example, ABC shares may be more expensive than the company’s expected growth warrants.

-Limitations of the PEG
+Limitations of the PEG Ratio and Other Considerations

-Growth projections for a company are not speculative.
-They are based on a significant number of factors that arise from the underlying business.
-Yet, while a company’s anticipated growth is not arbitrary, it is also not set in stone.
+The most important limitation of the PEG ratio is that it’s based on what is ultimately an unknown value.
+Growth projections for a company aren’t speculative.
+They’re based on a significant number of factors that arise from the underlying business.
+Yet, while a company’s anticipated growth is not arbitrary, it also isn’t set in stone.
 This is a prediction.
-It is only as reliable as the underlying data, and sometimes not even then.
+It’s only as reliable as the underlying data, and sometimes not even then.

 A PEG ratio estimates an important element of investing, how likely it is that the company will gain value over time.
 But despite the appearance of precision given by the PEG formula, it is still based on an uncertain value.

-The Bottom Line
+Bottom Line

 Tips for Analyzing Stocks

-• Besides the PEG ratio and PE ratio, there are several other key metrics that investors use to assess potential opportunities.
+• Besides the PEG ratio and P/E ratio, there are several other key metrics that investors use to assess potential opportunities.
 One is the price-to-sales ratio; another is the price-to-dividend ratio.

 Photo credit: ©iStock.com/MicroStockHub, ©iStock.com/SARINYAPINNGAM, ©iStock.com/gradyreese